rylp/TriviaHub/README.md

 # Trivia-App
-Designed a software application to maintain a vast repository of facts, figures and trivia on a single platform using Java and SQL.
+Designed a desktop application to maintain a vast repository of facts, figures and trivia on a single platform using Java and SQL.

 Concepts Used:
 1. Socket Programming